 - No down payment on purchases up to $424,100 (and higher in certain counties)

 - No private mortgage insurance

 - Up to all closing costs and up to 4% concessions may be paid by seller

 Disabled veterans may receive even more VA benefits.
 Vets discharged due to a service-connected disability will likely meet service-length requirements for a VA loan, even if they do not meet the minimum required service days for war or peacetime on active duty.
 In addition, they may qualify for cost-saving waivers or grants to modify their homes to specific needs.

 Disability Compensation = VA Funding Fee Waiver

 Vets who receive VA compensation for a service-connected disability, or are entitled to it but are getting retirement or active duty pay instead, are exempt from the VA funding fee.
 The fee can run from 0.5 to 3.3 percent.
 If you’re receiving disability compensation each month, then let your loan officer know so you can get the appropriate exemption.

 Specially Adapted Housing Grants Available to Modify/Build Homes

 The VA Loan Guaranty Division does more than back home loans made by lenders.
 It also administers Specially Adapted Housing grants.
 The money can help certain disabled veterans modify or build homes to best fit their needs.
-Up to $67,555 can be awarded each fiscal year to a qualifying veteran.
-And, an individual can receive the grant up to three times.
-The money can be used for things like wheelchair ramps, specially adapted kitchens and bathrooms and even safer walkways.
+Up to $81,080 can be awarded to a qualifying veteran.
+Check out our Specially Adapted Housing Grant FAQ.